Skip to content

 • Delete IDs

-• Update account information for IDs
+• Update user account information for IDs

 Additionally, Apple supports the federation of Managed Apple IDs through Microsoft Azure Active Directory and Google Workspace.
 That means an Apple Business Manager account can link to Microsoft Azure AD or Google Workspace.
 Then, ABM creates Managed Apple IDs automatically based on existing identities in the linked platform.